zalyoung/gitlab-handbook/content/handbook/support/workflows/2fa-removal.md

 > **Note**: Do *not* provide hints to answers, or let the user know which challenges they got right or wrong.
 That is how social engineering works!

 1. If the user is unable to pass the risk factor:
-   1. Send the additional challenges with the `Support::SaaS::GitLab.com::2FA:: Additional 2FA Challenges` [macro](https://gitlab.com/gitlab-com/support/zendesk-global/macros/-/blob/master/active/Support/SaaS/GitLab.com/2FA/Additional%202FA%20Challenges.md?ref_type=heads).
+   1. Send the additional challenges with the `Support::SaaS::GitLab.com::2FA::Additional 2FA Challenges` [macro](https://gitlab.com/gitlab-com/support/zendesk-global/macros/-/blob/master/active/Support/SaaS/GitLab.com/2FA/Additional%202FA%20Challenges.md?ref_type=heads).
    1. You may also leverage [Backup methods for authenticating an owner](#backup-methods-for-authenticating-an-owner).
 1. If the user is still unable to pass the risk factor:
    1. Inform them that without verification we will not be able to remove 2FA, use the `Support::SaaS::Gitlab.com::2FA::2FA Removal Verification - GitLab.com - Failed - Final Response` [macro](https://gitlab.com/gitlab-com/support/zendesk-global/macros/-/blob/master/active/Support/SaaS/GitLab.com/2FA/2FA%20Removal%20Verification%20-%20GitLab.com%20-%20Failed%20-%20Final%20Response.md?ref_type=heads).